victorhaggqvist/xquisitor/README.md

 XQuisitor2
 =========

-XQuisitor2 is based of [XQuisitor](http://www.cafeconleche.org/xquisitor/) and extended to satisfaction.
+XQuisitor2 is based of [XQuisitor](http://www.cafeconleche.org/xquisitor/) and extended

 #Download